myarichuk/myarichuk.github.io/source/_posts/segment-faults-and-gdb.md

 cover: https://upload.wikimedia.org/wikipedia/commons/c/cc/Gdb_archer_fish.svg
 ---
 When debugging new [RavenDB's](https://ravendb.net/) 32-bit [pager](https://en.wikipedia.org/wiki/Paging) for Linux-based ARM environments, which has platform specific functionality implemented in C and P/Invoked from C# code, I ran into an issue: when starting, RavenDB was throwing a segmentation fault and crashing.
 Since the C# code didn't change much, my immediate suspect was some sort of pointer issue in C code, such as trying to dereference a *null* pointer.
-And then, there was another issue: I don't have a lot of experience in Linux, so I wasn't sure how to investigate segfaults.
-After some googling and experimenting, I found how.

 ## GDB is awesome for handling segfaults
-Apparently, the [GNU Debugger](https://en.wikipedia.org/wiki/GNU_Debugger) or GDB is very good at tracing such issues.
+The [GNU Debugger](https://en.wikipedia.org/wiki/GNU_Debugger) or GDB is very good at tracing such issues.
 Let's see how we can find a segfault source in a small example.
-Consider the following code.
+Consider the following code:
 ```cpp
 void throw_segment_fault()
 {